Larabia/Java-Serialization/README.md

 ## Serialize objects to a file 📠

-We’ll need to use the helper classes, `FileOutputStream`, which will help us write to a file**, and `ObjectOutputStream`, which will help us write a serializable object to an output stream.
+We’ll need to use the helper classes, `FileOutputStream`, which will help us write to a file, and `ObjectOutputStream`, which will help us write a serializable object to an output stream.

 1. Initialize a `FileOutputStream` object **which will create and write a stream of bytes to a file** and pass the name of the file as an argument (ex: person-file.txt).
 2. Initialize an `ObjectOutputStream` object **which will help serialize an object to a specified output stream** and pass the `FileOutputStream` object as an argument.